InsufferablyUseful/DiscJockey/README.md

 # DiscJockey

-An authentic autorun experience to linux for GOG offline installers(and others!).
+An authentic autorun experience on linux for GOG offline installers(and others!).
 Burn your installer to an optical disc alongside the discjockey file and autorun it like on a retro windows install.
 Once a game is installed, inserting the disc again will autolaunch the game.

 ## Contents
 - [Introduction](#discjockey)